Most Senior Cycle students choose the established Leaving Certificate programme. This 2-year programme covers a wide range of subjects.

 You may be asked for evidence that you have completed State examinations when you apply for a job or for further education.
 It is always useful to have a copy of your results as well as the original Certificate, especially if you plan to work or study outside Ireland.

-The State Examinations Commission can provide you with a certified statement of your results - see 'How to apply' below.
+The State Examinations Commission can give you a certified statement of your results.